 Alzheimer's disease is the 6th leading cause of death in the United States.

-There are approximately 500,000 people dying each year because they have Alzheimer’s.
+Approximately 500,000 people are dying each year because they have Alzheimer's.

 1 in 3 seniors dies with Alzheimer's or another type of dementia.

 In 2013, 15.5 million caregivers provided an estimated 17.7 billion hours of unpaid care valued at more than $220 billion.

 Alzheimer's disease is serious...deadly serious.
 But the goods news is this: there are steps you can take to prevent this debilitating affliction from robbing you of your humanity.
 Here's how, and why: